 Twenty-five EU Member States signed an international agreement to establish the Unified Patent Court (UPC), to which seventeen are currently bound.
 This new court will deal with questions of infringement and validity of both Unitary Patents and European patents.

 Currently, national courts and authorities decide on the infringement and validity of European patents.
 In practice, this can lead to difficulties when a patent proprietor wishes to enforce a European patent in several countries or when a third party seeks the revocation of a European patent.
-Litigation in multiple countries is expensive and there is a risk of diverging decisions and a lack of legal certainty.
+Parallel litigation in different countries is expensive and there is a risk of diverging decisions and a lack of legal certainty.
 Forum shopping is often inevitable, as parties seek to take advantage of differences between national courts and their procedures.

 The UPC Agreement addresses these shortcomings by creating a specialised patent court with exclusive jurisdiction for litigation relating to Unitary Patents and European patents and harmonising the scope and limitations of the rights conferred by a patent, and remedies available beyond EU Directive 2004/48/EC (Enforcement Directive).

-The UPC will comprise
+The UPC comprises